-Item Sch Coverage Notes and instructions for compilation Contingent Liabilities 12 (I) Claims against the bank not acknowledged as debts (II) Liability for partly paid investments Liability on partly paid shares, debentures, etc., shall be included in this head.
+Item Sch Coverage Notes and instructions for compilation Contingent Liabilities 12 (I) Claims against the bank not acknowledged as debts -- (II) Liability for partly paid investments Liability on partly paid shares, debentures, etc., will be included in this head.
 (III) Liability on account of outstanding forward exchange contracts Outstanding forward exchange contracts shall be included here.
-(IV) Guarantees given on behalf of constituents Guarantees given for constituents in India and outside India shall be shown separately. (i) In India (ii) Outside India (V) Acceptances, endorsements and other obligations This item will include letters of credit and bills accepted by the bank on behalf of its customers.
-(VI) Other items for which the bank is contingently liable Arrears of cumulative dividends, bills rediscounted, commitments of underwriting contracts, and estimated amount of contracts remaining to be executed on capital account and not provided for etc., are to be included here.
-All unclaimed liabilities (where amount due has been transferred to the Depositors Education and Awareness Fund established under the Depositor Education and Awareness Fund Scheme 2014) shall
+(IV) Guarantees given on behalf of constituents Guarantees given for constituents shall be shown. (i) In India (ii) Outside India (V) Acceptances, endorsements and other obligations This item will include letters of credit and bills accepted by the bank on behalf of its customers.
+(VI) Other items for which the bank is contingently liable Arrears of cumulative dividends, bills rediscounted, commitments of underwriting contracts, estimated amount of contracts remaining to be executed on capital account and not provided for etc., are to be included here.
+All unclaimed liabilities (where amount due has been transferred to the Depositors Education and Awareness Fund established under the Depositor Education and Awareness Fund Scheme, 2014) shall

 Item Sch Coverage Notes and instructions for compilation be shown here.
 The undrawn partial credit enhancement facilities shall be shown here.
 When Issued ('WI') securities should be recorded in books as an off-balance sheet item till issue of the security.
 The off-balance sheet net position in the 'WI' market should be marked to market scrip-wise on daily basis at the day's closing price of the 'WI' security.
 In case the price of the 'WI' security is not available, the value of the underlying security determined as per extant regulations may be used instead.
 Depreciation, if any, should be provided for and appreciation, if any, should be ignored.
-On delivery, the underlying security may be classified in any of the three categories, viz., 'Held to Maturity (HTM)', 'Available for Sale (AFS)' or 'Fair Value through Profit and Loss (FVTPL)', depending upon the intent of holding, at the contracted price.
+On delivery, the underlying security may be classified in any of the three categories, viz., 'Held to Maturity', 'Available for Sale', or 'FVTPL', depending upon the nature contractual cash flow and the intent of holding, at the contracted price.
 Bills for collection -- -- Bills and other items in the course of collection and not adjusted will be shown against this item in the summary version only.
-No separate schedule is proposed.
+No separate Schedule is proposed.